PropellerAero/cesium-elevation-gradient/README.md

 **View the [live demo](https://propelleraero.github.io/cesium-elevation-gradient/).**

-Running the test app with a local server
+Run the test app with a local server
 ----------------------------------------
 ```
 npm install